EqualExperts/slack-gardener/README.md

 ## Motivation

-The Slack Gardener helps cultivate your slack instance, by pruning inactive channels and ensuring people's profiles are filled out.
+The Slack Gardener helps cultivate your Slack instance, by pruning inactive channels and ensuring people's profiles are filled out.

 By ensuring people's profiles are filled out, it can improve the ability of people to identify and find other people both within and outside of slack.